bandithvipho22/kayvika_v01/README.md

 and speech.
 + To optimize the system for efficiency and scalability in real-world scenarios, such as web application, mobile application and edge devices.
+# Output
++ Sign Recognition
++ Recognize sign from hand gesture, then generate it to text and speech
+# Setup Environment